Conditioning of Random Block Subdictionaries with Applications to Block-Sparse Recovery and Regression: Application: Linear Regression of Block-Sparse Vectors

 For the sake of brevity, we focus only on the performance of the group lasso \eqref{eq:grouplasso} for regression of block-sparse vectors.\footnote{We used the {\tt SpaRSA} Matlab package \cite{SPARSA} with {\tt debias} option turned on in all simulations in this section.} This performance is evaluated for different design matrices using Monte Carlo trials, corresponding to generation of 1000 block-sparse $\beta$ with $k$ nonzero blocks.
 Each vector of regression coefficients has block support selected uniformly at random according to M1 in Section~\ref{ssec:stat_model} and nonzero entries drawn independently from the Gaussian distribution.
 We then obtain the observations $y = \Phi \beta + z$ using the design matrix (dictionary) $\Phi$ under study for each one of the block-sparse $\beta$, where the variance $\sigma^2$ of the modeling error $z$ is selected such that $\|\beta\|_2^2/n\sigma^2 \approx 0.84$.
 Finally, we carry out linear regression using the group lasso by setting $\lambda \approx 1.4592$ and we then record the regression error $\|\Phi\beta-\Phi\betahat\|_2^2$.

 Figure~\ref{fig:reg_extreme_mu} shows the regression performance of the group lasso for design matrices $\Phi$ with increasing spectral norms ($\tau = \{3,\ldots,7\}$), where we once again choose matrices with the largest and smallest coherence values for each $\tau$ (among the 2000 available options).
-The spectral norms, coherences, inter-block coherences, and intra-block coherences for these chosen design matrices are still given by Table~\ref{table:extreme_mu} in Section~\ref{ssec:recovery_num_exp}.
-Similar to the case of block-sparse recovery, we observe that significant changes in the values of the (intra-/inter-block) coherences do not significantly affect the regression performance.
-This behavior is clearly in agreement with our expectation from Theorem~\ref{thm:grouplasso} that the role of (intra-/inter-block) coherences in regression is limited to the BIC and is decoupled from the scaling of the number of nonzero blocks $k$ (equivalently, number of nonzero regression coefficients $km$).
+The spectral norms, coherences, inter-block coherences, intra-block coherences, and quadratic-mean block coherences for these chosen design matrices are still given by Table~\ref{table:extreme_mu} in Section~\ref{ssec:recovery_num_exp}.
+Similar to the case of block-sparse recovery, we observe that significant changes in the values of the coherences do not significantly affect the regression performance.
+This behavior is clearly in agreement with our expectation from Theorem~\ref{thm:grouplasso} that the role of column-wise coherence in regression is decoupled from the scaling of the number of nonzero blocks $k$ (equivalently, number of nonzero regression coefficients $km$).
 In addition, we observe that as the spectral norm of the matrix decreases, the range of values of $k$ for which the regression error exhibits a linear trend also increases.
 This is again consistent with the statement of Theorem~\ref{thm:grouplasso}.